koaning/human-learn/docs/index.md

 - `FunctionRegressor`: define a function that can make regression predictions.

-### Utility Tools

-- `hulearn.case_when.CaseWhen`: a utility to construct case-when trees for Function-models.
-- `hulearn.underscore._`: a utility to construct lambda functions that you can pickle.

 ### Datasets

 - `load_titanic`: loads in the popular titanic survivor dataset.